MountAye/map-nationstates-philosophers/README.md

 [*] Check out the [url=https://github.com/MountAye/map-nationstates-philosophers/blob/main/images/registered.gif]base map[/url] to see the index number and name of the territories you have wanted.
 [*] [u]Send a telegram[/u] to [nation]MountAye[/nation], about the [b]territories[/b] and [b]color[/b] you'd like.
 [*] Wait for the update.
 Click the "endorse" button at the bottom of the [url=https://www.nationstates.net/page=map/mid=1306]map page[/url], and you'll get a map button on your nation's home page.
 [/list]

+[b]What if I want some customization[/b]

+Some people would like to play as countries smaller than a single territory, such as Switzerland.
+Therefore:
+[list]
+[*] Nations can ask to add new border lines to the base map.
+[*] Existing border lines cannot be moved or removed.
+[*] Newly created territories also need to comply with the quota policy.
+[*] If the customization affects territories that have been claimed, you need the permission from the corresponding nations.
+[/list]

 [b]How to disappear from the map[/b]